-Interpreting Call Quality Reports in Virtual Office Analytics
+Interpreting Call Quality Reports in Analytics for 8x8 Work

 Calls that last for more than 30 seconds and show very high packet loss are false positives.
 In these cases, there is no actual packet loss.
 Calls with true high packet loss would not last more than a few seconds.
 Polycom phones may erroneously report packet loss due to synchronization source (SSRC) changes.
 This is a known issue with Polycom phones, and is being addressed in a new firmware version.